 4. Building Resilience and Optimism

-• Help clients develop resilience by nurturing a growth mindset and teaching strategies to bounce back from setbacks[6][2][4].
+• Help clients develop resilience by fostering a growth mindset and teaching them effective strategies to recover from setbacks.

 • Optimism is fostered through solution-focused questioning and highlighting past successes.